gajabaar/gajabaar/apply.markdown

 - What were the challenges?
 - What would have made it easier?

-*As long as your answer shows your approach to learning, do not fret about answering each sub-question*
+*As long as your answer shows your approach to learning, do not fret about answering each sub-question.*

 Q. Tell us how you retain information that you have learned.
 (300 words max.)